Financial Aid Award - What to do Next?

 Step 3: How much will my bill be after financial aid is deducted?

 Families should subtract the award amounts listed on the student's Financial Aid Award that you want to accept, from the amount you will be billed to determine how much, if anything, you will need to pay for the student to attend the university.
-To assist you with this process, you should refer to the Cost Worksheet and Award Information brochure that is included with the instructions to view your financial aid award information, to determine the estimated amount you will be expected to pay for the student to attend UNH.
+To assist you with this process, you should refer to the Cost Worksheet and Award Information brochure that is included with the instructions to view your financial aid award information, to determine the estimated amount you will be expected to pay for the student to attend the University of New Haven.

 Note: If Federal Work Study is listed as part of your Financial Aid Award, do NOT deduct this award amount from the student's charges.
 Federal Work Study awards are funds a student must work to earn.
 This money is slowly earned throughout the semester as the student works part-time, and submits time sheets for payment.
 This money is paid directly to the student for the hours they work therefore it is not posted as a credit to the Bursar's bill like other types of financial aid.